A programme of place and identity by Failed States | Share

 Oh My Soho!

-Poet Richard Scott reads his epic tour de force Oh My Soho! in its entirety for the first time.
+Poet Richard Scott read his epic tour de force Oh My Soho! in its entirety for the first time.
 The poem is described by publisher Faber & Faber as “a night stroll under the street lamps of Soho Square becoming a search for true lineage, a reclamation of stolen ancestors, hope for healing, and, above all, the finding of our truest selves”.
-By way of annotation, Scott has compiled a collection of imagery referencing the work’s rich strata and seams of historic, geographic and cultural references.
+By way of annotation, Scott compiled a collection of imagery referencing the work’s rich strata and seams of historic, geographic and cultural references.

 Richard Scott is a poet whose work has appeared widely in magazines and anthologies including Poetry Review, Poetry London, PN Review, Swimmers, The Poetry of Sex (Penguin) and Butt Magazine.
 He has been a winner of the Wasafiri New Writing Prize, a Jerwood/Arvon Poetry Mentee and a member of the Aldeburgh 8.
 His pamphlet ‘Wound’ (Rialto) won the Michael Marks Poetry Award 2016 and his poem ‘crocodile’ won the 2017 Poetry London Competition.
 His first book, Soho, was published by Faber & Faber in 2018.